FeliciaJiangBio/FeliciaJiangBio.github.io/_pages/about.md

 Outside of my research, I enjoy **swimming**, **fitness**, and **reading**.

 I also have a keen interest in **critical thinking** and fostering **interdisciplinary communication and collaboration**.
+I warmly welcome potential collaborations or interdisciplinary discussions.
+Please feel free to reach out (**tjiang@surgery.edu.cuhk.hk**) **if you are interested in my research or would like to invite me for a talk or academic exchange.**